What type of insurance do I need and where to get it?

 Cost of living

-International students coming from outside the EEA and EU countries are required to prove that they have EUR 6,720 in their bank account when they submit the residence permit application.
+International students coming from outside the EEA and EU countries are required to prove that they have EUR 6,720 per year in their bank account when they submit the residence permit application.
 Read more about the income requirements for students: https://migri.fi/en/income-requirement-for-students.
+Please note, that starting from 1 November 2024 International students coming from outside the EEA and EU countries are required to prove that they have EUR 9,600 per year in their bank account when they submit the residence permit application.

 Savonia University of Applied Sciences has a scholarship programme only towards the tuition fee.
 Savonia UAS cannot offer any other financial aid for either Finnish or international students.
 International students must be able to cover their costs themselves or have a scholarship from their home countries or other sources.
 Please note that without sufficient Finnish language skills and a degree it is challenging to find any job in Finland.